felixhudson/cwarpd/README.md

 A quickly put together windows version of warpd https://github.com/rvaiya/warpd This allows you to teleport your mouse to a new location by typing two letters.

+## Installation
+Download the exe from the releases page.

 ## How I use it
 Place the keypress.exe file in your path
 Use autohotkey to launch it https://www.autohotkey.com/